SEARCH ENGINE OPTIMIZATION: Definition

 - Lastly, Commercial investigation blends information with buying decisions.
 Customer compares options like “best DSLR under 50,000,” and Google will highlight comparison guidelines, lists and reviews of the products falling under similar searches.

 Understanding of search intent is the foundation of Search Engine Optimization strategy.
 You must analyze keywords before creating content.
 Once you match intent with precision, Google rewards you with better rankings anf higher online presence. but when you don’t.
-SEO becomes a battle you can never win.
+Search Engine Optimization becomes a battle you can never win.

 You can also read about Search Engine Marketing at Orion Media’s blogs.